NuevoFoundation/workshops/content/english/python-interactive/activity-2.md

 Hint: Your price is a Float, and your description is a String.

-Pick your 5 favorite foods/drinks to be in your menu ex.
-Creamy Pesto Pasta, Caesar Salad, Pink Lemonade, Root Beer, Iced Tea, Carrot Cake, Spring Rolls
+Pick your 5 favorite foods/drinks to be in your menu For example: Creamy Pesto Pasta, Caesar Salad, Pink Lemonade, Root Beer, Iced Tea, Carrot Cake, Spring Rolls